Facts About Our Work in Grenada

 In 2014, Food For The Poor implemented several important programs:

 - A processing project to support female farmers.
-The women were taught how to process jams and jellies, honey, soap and other products, which can be sold, providing these female farmers with a source of income to care for their families.
+The women were taught how to process jams and jellies, honey, soap and other products, which can be sold, providing a source of income.